Pension Planning

 A QROPS (Qualifying Recognised Overseas Pensions Scheme) is a pension arrangement outside the UK that the UK recognises for tax purposes.
 If you transfer your UK pension to a QROPS, the transfer is not subject to the Overseas Transfer Allowance charge (currently GBP 1,073,100), provided the QROPS is in an approved jurisdiction.

-The UAE is an approved jurisdiction for QROPS purposes, and there are several QROPS providers operating there.
-A QROPS transfer allows you to:
+The UAE is an approved jurisdiction for QROPS purposes.
+There are QROPS providers operating there, and a transfer allows you to:

 • Move your UK pension to a UAE-based scheme